testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

-:white_check_mark:  **Do:** Minor boost, harder in Mac, easier in Linux using tmpfs, some DB has a built-in memory engine which you may consider because ([benchmark](https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437))
+:white_check_mark:  **Do:** In the spirit of creating great testing developer experience, Minor boost, harder in Mac, easier in Linux using tmpfs, some DB has a built-in memory engine which you may consider because ([benchmark](https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437))

 <br/>